aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <sup>9</sup>&nbsp;Her uncleanness [clings to her skirts].
 She never thought
-this would be her end.
+ [this would be her end].
-She descended amazingly low.
+She descended [amazingly low].
-There is no one to comfort her.
+There is no one [to comfort her].
 Behold, Adonai, my affliction, because the enemy is triumphant.
 </div></td></tr>